Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

 end
     {% endhighlight %}

+If we don't call super, the superclass function will be overridden by whatever we define in the child class.

 ## Conclusion
 Now we've seen how the basic command pattern works by defining an abstract interface for executing commands and for undoing them.